JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Logan Hawthorne.md

 ### ✦ Info
 **Personality**: Logan is pragmatic and patient.
 However, when he gets the chance, he can be really fucking goofy.
 He's good at knowing the right time to crack a joke.
 **Likes/Dislikes**: Likes candy and sugary foods; enjoys a hobby of making candy.
 Hates coffee.
+Is really into civil engineering.

 #### ¶ Backstory